-We welcome applicants for full-time PhD scholarships (a stipend of £13,000 p.a., tuition fee waiver for three years and an expense allowance of £500 p.a.).
+Each year we offer a number of full-time PhD scholarships (a stipend of £13,000 p.a., tuition fee waiver for three years and an expense allowance of £500 p.a.).
 In some subject areas, part-time PhD scholarships will also be available (tuition fee waiver for five years and an expense allowance of £300 p.a.)

 Visit our postgraduate funding page to find out more and apply.

 We’re committed to developing sporting excellence and offer scholarships of up to £1,500 a year in any sport.

 The University is recognised by Sport England’s Talented Athlete Scholarship Scheme (TASS) as a Dual Career Accredited Site.
 We give talented athletes extra academic flexibility, allowing talented athletes to balance their studies alongside a sporting schedule.